swtudor/transactions/LABS.md

 When you have successfully created the method, launch the spring application and put the url `http://localhost:8080/transactions` into your browser.
 What happens?
 (If you have Postman installed, launch it and create a new request for the same url)

+##Lab 7: Add More endpoints
+Create at least two more endpoints from the list below
+- POST: `http://localhost:8080/transactions` - will create a new Transaction and add it to the list (*HINT*: you will need a @RequestBody annotation.
+Additionally, you may need to return a ResponseEntity object so that you can respond to a bad request body)
+- GET: `http://localhost:8080/transactions/category?category=savings` - will filter the transaction list by category (*HINT:* you will need to use the `@RequestParam` annotation to pass in the category.
+You will also need to think through the conversion of a String to an enum)
+- GET: `http://localhost:8080/transactions/month/august` - will find all transactions for a given month.
+Note that this uses a `@PathVariable` variable instead of the `@RequestParam` from above

+Think through what it would look like to add endpoints to serve up the data you already wrote the logic for in the TransactionService class.
+- GET: `http://localhost:8080/transactions/sum/august?category=needs` - will return the sum of all transactions from august with an optional filter for category.
+- GET: `http://localhost:8080/transactions/percentage/august?category=needs&income=3000` - will return the percentage of income used for a month with an optional filter for category